-Sometimes, if you don’t speak a language, there is a tendency to guess the meaning of words that are frequently used but you fail to understand.
-In Chabacano, there are so many words today whose definitions are being changed because the speakers (mostly parents) fail to explain the meaning of words to their audience (the children).
-I heard recently that Chabacano is now being taught in pre schools and that is really wonderful news for Chabacano enthusiasts.
-This will prevent the next generation from failing to understand the meaning of Chabacano words and subsequently change it.
+Sometimes, if you don’t speak a language, there is a tendency to just guess the meaning of frequently used words that you don't understand.
+In Chabacano, there are so many words today whose definitions are being changed because the speakers (mostly parents) fail to explain the meaning of these words to their audience (the children).
+I heard recently that Chabacano is now being taught in preschools and that is really wonderful news for Chabacano enthusiasts.
+This will prevent the next generation from failing to understand the meaning of Chabacano words and subsequently misinterpreting it.

 So this brings us to the main topic which is the Chabacano word mete.
-Camins defines the word mete as to get in, to place, or to put in.
-Meanwhile Santos defines it as to insert, to put in, to interfere with, and to meddle with.
+Camins defines the word mete as 'to get in', 'to place', or 'to put in' in his dictionary.
+Meanwhile, Santos' dictionary defines it as 'to insert', 'to put in', 'to interfere with', and 'to meddle with'.
 Meter has similar but a wider array of usages in the Spanish language.

-In today’s Chabacano the word mete largely means to touch something that is not yours and sometimes to bother someone as to pester that person.
+In today’s Chabacano, however, the word mete largely means to touch something that is not yours and sometimes to bother someone as to pester that person.
+If you ask me, this is a direct translation of the Tagalog galaw (like huwag mong galawin ang mga gamit ko).
 Here is a conversation between three people using the word mete and its two definitions.

-Pilar: Hoy Maria, ta mete man bos mio laptop?!
+Pilar: Hoy Maria, ta mete man vos mio laptop?!

 Maria: Ay sorry, ya olvida yo pedi contigo permiso.

-Pilar: Na cosa man bos ta hace na Facebook?
+Pilar: Na cosa man vos ta hace na Facebook?

 Maria: Envia yo message con Joy, aquel novia ahora de Philip.

-Pilar: Ay señor, no mas ya bos mete con Joy.
+Pilar: Ay señor, no mas ya vos mete con Joy.
 Alegre ya sila dos de Philip.

 Pilar: Maria, why are using my laptop?